-Disclosure: This site contains affiliate links to products.
-We may receive a commission for purchases made through these links.
-We are independent ClickFunnels Affiliates, not an employee.
-We receive referral payments from ClickFunnels.
+Affiliate Disclaimer: Please note that any links inside this article may be affiliate links to ClickFunnels.
+That means that if you click on one of the links and sign up, I may be compensated for it.
+I am an independent ClickFunnels Affiliate, not an employee.
 The opinions expressed here are my own and are not official statements of ClickFunnels or its parent company, Etison LLC.

 The primary reason I’m looking for an alternative to WordPress is its reliance on PHP.
 A language so awful I wouldn’t let it anywhere near my computer if I didn’t rely on WordPress for my blogging.
 Using PHP as the substrate for your CMS/blogging platform guarantees you’ll have day one security problems.
 Just look at all of the WordPress plugins and themes that have horrible security flaws (e.g., revslider).

 You are mistaking the problems with WordPress as something that is inherit in PHP.
 That might have been true years ago, but modern php (php7 and hhvm) is a very powerful and mature language with rock solid performance, and in the case of hhvm that performance is equal to native,and in many cases faster than even C++.
 When written correctly and running in the right architecture it scales seemlessly and delivers low latency and high throughput.
 Sorry if you thought you could pay some indian 3 bucks an hour to slap together a wordpress site and be the next facebook.